msdocs/Reference/README.md

 This Repo is a reference for our EENG - 212L lab final

-Currently the refernce has material for
+Currently the reference has material for

 - Matlab